-- 1. No candidate may include any other candidate's name, a common "ticket" name, or a shared slogan and/or symbol on any promotional materials or within any form of electronic communication and/or media-; - 2.
-No candidate shall be permitted to share or pool campaign finances with any other candidate-s or supporters acting on their behalf; - 3.
-No candidate may distribute any promotional materials, send any electronic communication, or utilize any other form of electronic media on behalf of any other candidate .: - 4.
-No candidate's disseminate written statements, promotional materials, or electronic communications may be that are plagiarized or substantially copied from any such items created or distributed by any-other candidate.; or, supporters.
+- 1. include any other candidate's name, a common "ticket" name, or a shared slogan and/or symbol on any promotional materials or within any form of electronic communication and/or media; - 2. share or pool campaign finances with any other candidates or supporters acting on their behalf; - 3. distribute any promotional materials, send any electronic communication, or utilize any other form of electronic media on behalf of any other candidate; - 4. disseminate written statements, promotional materials, or electronic communications that are plagiarized or substantially copied from any such items created or distributed by another candidate; or, - 5. campaign with or on behalf of each other or engage in any active coordination of campaigning activities.